m-richardson/Selechnik_et_al_2020_importance_of_filtering_params_for_RRS_studies/README.md

 2 Evolution & Ecology Research Centre, School of Biological, Earth and Environmental Sciences, University of New South Wales, Sydney, NSW 2052
 3 Deakin Genomics Centre, School of Life and Environmental Sciences, Deakin University, Locked Bag 20000, Geelong, VIC, Australia 3216
 4 Centre for Integrative Ecology, School of Life and Environmental Sciences, Deakin University, Locked Bag 20000, Geelong, VIC, Australia 3216
-5 AgResearch Limited, Invermay Agricultural Centre, Puddle Alley, Mosgiel, New Zealan
+5 AgResearch Limited, Invermay Agricultural Centre, Puddle Alley, Mosgiel, New Zealand

 > Compiled code to run our analyses can be found under the **code** subdirectory in the shell script *Code_Supplemental.sh*